ichengchao/ichengchao.github.io/_posts/2014-03-21-linux-execute-on-start.md

 # rc.local
 #
 # This script is executed at the end of each multiuser runlevel.
-# Make sure that the script will &quot;exit 0&quot; on success or any other
+# Make sure that the script will "exit 0" on success or any other
 # value on error.
 #
 # In order to enable or disable this script just change the execution